altmp/altv-docs-gta/articles/ped/clothing.md

 The usage of `setProp` (equivalent to `setPedPropIndex`) and `setDlcProp` is the same as the cloth functions.

+> [!TIP]
+> As noted, the use of `setDlcClothes` and `setDlcProp` requires the specification of a dlc hash.
+> If the dlc hash is not known, it can be found in the respective meta file at the entry "dlcName" (needs to be hashed first).

 ## Troubleshooting

 ### "clothes override data" error in console